An Empirical Study of Fault Localization in Python Programs: Conclusions

-As a concluding discussion, let's highlight a few points relevant for possible follow-up work.
 One of the dimensions of analysis that we included in our empirical study was the classification of projects (and their bugs) in categories, which led to the finding that faults in data science projects tend to be harder and take longer to localize.
 This is not a surprising finding if we consider the sheer size of some of these projects (and of their test suites).
 However, it also highlights an important category of projects that are much more popular in Python as opposed to more ``traditional'' languages like Java.
 In fact, a lot of the exploding popularity of Python in the last decade has been connected to its many usages for statistics, data analysis, and machine learning.
 Furthermore, there is growing evidence that these applications have distinctive characteristics ---especially when it comes to faults~\cite{Islam:2019,HumbatovaJBR0T20,RF-JSS23-aNNoTest}.
 Thus, investigating how fault localization can be made more effective for certain categories of projects is an interesting direction for related work (which we briefly discussed in \autoref{sec:related-work}).